 What is the MACD Stock Chart Indicator

-Expert traders are quick to let you know that combining two indicators will inevitably give you better and more reliable signals on when to enter or exit an open position.
+Expert traders quickly tell you that combining two indicators will inevitably give you better and more reliable signals on when to enter or exit an open position.
 Moving Average Convergence Divergence (MACD) is a trend-following momentum indicator that shows the relationship in the movement of the price of a security.
 It combines two indicators; a 12-day exponential moving average for the short-term changes and a 26-day exponential moving average for the long-term changes.

 The MACD Formula

-The calculation of MACD is done by taking the 26-period exponential moving average (EMA) and then minus 12-period EMA.
+MACD is calculated by taking the 26-period exponential moving average (EMA) and then minus 12-period EMA.
 This gives a 9-day EMA of the MACD referred to as the signal line.

-When the 12-period EMA is above the 26-period EMA, the MACD will be a positive value.
-The MACD will be a negative value when the 12-period EMA is below the 26-period EMA.
+When the 12-period EMA exceeds the 26-period EMA, the MACD will be a positive value.
+The MACD will be negative when the 12-period EMA is below the 26-period EMA.
 When the distance between the MACD and baseline, increases, it indicates that there is a growing distance between the two EMAs.

 MACD = 12-period EMA – 26-period EMA